wdi-sf-jan/notes/js_iterators/README.md

 forEach
 -------

-`forEach` is the _functional programming_ replacement for your standard `for` loop.
+`forEach` is the replacement for your standard `for` loop.
 You can take the body from your `for` loop, wrap it in a function, and pass that argument to `forEach`.
-Let's look at an
+Let's look at an example:
-example:

 ```
 var friends = ["Peter", "Tim", "Myla", "Elie"];